HealthCatalyst/Fabric.Cashmere/guides/analytics/powerbi/tabs.md

 :::

 ##### Formatting

+When making your own navigation tabs, make sure to use the following formatting.

 The tab set buttons should be layered on top of a blank text object that extends the entire width of the tab content.